 Keyword research is one of the fundamental steps in building a quality website that receives high-quality traffic from search engines.

-It will be difficult to compete with your competitors if you don’t use robust keyword research tools, especially if you are in a contentious niche.
+It will be challenging to compete with your competitors if you don’t use robust keyword research tools, especially if you are in a contentious niche.

 Yes, there are many keyword research tools.
-But, most tools either have common features (thus do not give you an edge) or do not have their own servers to collect data. (thus makes them secondary tools).
+But, most tools either have common features (thus do not give you an edge) or do not have their servers to collect data. (therefore, it makes them secondary tools).

-That’s why I listed the two most important tools to find keywords for blog posts.
+That’s why I listed the two most essential tools to find keywords for blog posts.

 So what is your favorite keyword research tool?
 Share your thoughts in the comment form below.